 Below is a photo of our shuttle backing down the driveway on our way to the airport; we fit 12 people + the driver in that tiny shuttle.

 There are six bedrooms on the property and eight bathrooms which qualifies it as a mansion by the very loose mansion definition that the property must have more bathrooms than bedrooms.
-There are five bedrooms in the main house and one villa perched into the side of the cliff accessible from a flight of stairs off of the lower garden.
+There are five bedrooms in the main house and one villa perched on the side of the cliff, accessible from a flight of stairs off of the lower garden.